subhoS/portfolio_/content/blog/building-modern-search-system.md

 ## 🔄 3.5 Search Engine Alternatives to Elasticsearch

-Elasticsearch is powerful but **complex to set up and operate**.
+**Elasticsearch** is powerful but complex to set up and operate.
 Here are production-ready alternatives depending on your needs:

 ### Comparison Table: Search Engines